 Biography and Artist Statement

 Art and philosophy are my favourite subjects.
-I’ve lived some years in Central and Eastern Europe, Asia, and Belgium.
-Currently I live with my husband, Thom Kluck, and our darling daughter in the Netherlands.
+I’ve lived some years in Central and Eastern Europe, Asia, Belgium and the Netherlands.
+Currently I live with my husband and our darling daughter in Ireland.
 I have studied Philosophy at the University of Utrecht and Amsterdam.
 My art teachers have been the Spanish artist Charito Crahay, and the Dutch painter Johan Kolman.
 I remember fondly the hours that I worked at their ateliers.
 In Seoul, I’ve attended art class at Hongik University.

 To me art is about creating beauty.
 I like to find beautiful compositions with harmonious shapes and colours.
 Apart from being intrigued by beautiful compositions, drawing helps me to escape the stressful concept of time.
 When I draw, time is substituted for timelessness.

 In Korea, my family lived next to a Buddhist temple.
 In the early morning we would hear the monks chanting.
 During my hours of sauntering with my daughter through the beautiful temple gardens, I felt a blissful happiness that I try to capture in my drawings.

 The subjects of my drawings are almost always living things.
 Contemplating and admiring nature is essential to me.
 My work therefore shows an observational journal.
 Every drawing or painting is a little story or precious moment of my life.
 What, who and where does my art and life connect?
 In nature, in mindfulness, while watching butterflies, observing birds and admiring botany, when listening to Bach, and when living vegan with respect for all living things, and of course, when I am with people that I love and admire.

 About Paula Kuitenbrouwer